ZBoxApp/ZimbraExampleExtensions/README.md

 * `src`, the source code of the extension,

 ### Manifest File
-On every example there is a `./conf/MANIFEST.MF` file, where is declared the Extension:
+On every example there is a `./conf/MANIFEST.MF` file, where the extension name is declared:

 ```
 Zimbra-Extension-Class: com.zboxapp.HttpExtension
 ```

-All this examples belongs to the `com.zboxapp` [package](https://en.wikipedia.org/wiki/Java_package).
+All the examples on this repo belongs to the `com.zboxapp` [package](https://en.wikipedia.org/wiki/Java_package).

 ### ANT
 Inside every example there is a `build.xml` file, which contains the magic to compile the extension.
-The basic estructure of this file is as follows:
+The basic content of this file is as follows:

 ```xml
 <!-- Name of the Extension -->